haihala/modman/README.md

     * After installing python3:
         * "pip3 install PyQt5" in terminal/cmd

 After you downloaded the repository and installed the dependencies, you only need to specify your mod folder location.
-If you try to run the script, it will open the config file in your default editor. you need to replace "Change this!" with the location of your factorio mod folder.
+If you try to run the script, it will open the config file in your default editor.
+You need to replace "Change this!" with the location of your factorio mod folder.
 Once this is done, re-run the script and it will tell you how it works

 ## Modpack format.